ddnexus/pagy/docs/toolbox/paginators.md

 - `page: 3`
   - Set it only to force the current `:page`. _(It is set automatically from the request query hash)_.
 - `client_max_limit: 1_000`
   - Set the maximum `:limit` that the client is allowed to `request`.
 Higher requested `:limit`s are silently capped.
+(If falsey, the client cannot request the `:limit`)
 - `request: custom_request`
   - **Set this hash only in non-rack environments** or when instructed by the docs. _(It is set automatically from the request)_.
 For example:
     ```ruby